yera888/IY-Team7/doc/E-COM SRS.md

 * Create Listing of each product with detail description of all its attributes.
 * Interact with interface easily to navigate through filtered options such as by price, popularity, etc.
-* Have the option to enable location so locals can either oick up or drop off products.
+* Have the option to enable location so locals can either pick up or drop off products.
 * A feature to communicate with one another about an individual product

 Summarize the major functions the product must perform or must let the user perform.
 Details will be provided in Section 3, so only a high level summary (such as a bullet list) is needed here.
 Organize the functions to make them understandable to any reader of the SRS.
 A picture of the major groups of related requirements and how they relate, such as a top level data flow diagram or object class diagram, is often effective.